 The bachelor programme takes 7 semesters and is clearly structured.
 In each semester you will take 5 modules which are generally completed with a graded assessment.
 The foundation level studies are completed after 2 semesters, the advanced level studies after 5 semesters.
-Your programme includes lectures, seminars and practicals in the area of computer science, software engineering, project and product management, information and communication management, languages and social skills.

 - Product management for software systems and IT services